RenatodaCostaSantos/Data_analysis_projects/Challenging_Topics_Physics/README.md

 </p>

-In our analysis, we defined the score of videos as the like to view ratio.
+In our analysis, we defined the score of videos as the like-to-view ratio.
 That means a video with a number of likes closer to the number of views will have a high score.
 That's how we classify successful videos here.

 The bar plot below shows exactly that.
-Easy videos seems to be have, on average, a lower score.
+Easy videos seem to have, on average, a lower score.
 This gives an indication that easy topics could have more potential than hard and moderate ones.

 <p align="center" width="100%">
     <img width="60%" src="https://github.com/RenatodaCostaSantos/Portfolio/blob/main/Challenging_Topics_Physics/images/avg_score_diff.png?raw=true">
 </p>

-However, as the barplot looses a lot of information, a definite answer can only be found by looking at each subtopic separately.
+However, as the barplot loses a lot of information, a definite answer can only be found by looking at each subtopic separately.

-## Which subtopics should we invest on video production?
+## Which subtopics should we invest in video production?

-We can identify three main subtopics to focus our attention on video production by looking at the number of very high quality videos per subtopic:
+We can identify three main subtopics to focus our attention on video production by looking at the number of very high-quality videos per subtopic:

 <p align="center" width="100%">
     <img width="100%" src="https://github.com/RenatodaCostaSantos/Portfolio/blob/main/Challenging_Topics_Physics/images/high_quality_videos_per.png?raw=true">
 </p>

-We choose the three subtopics with the lowest percentage of very high quality videos as having higher potential to invest on.
+We choose the three subtopics with the lowest percentage of very high-quality videos as having a higher potential to invest.
 They are given by:

 1. 'Forças de tração normal e peso'

-A more detailed analysis shows that this subtopic is highly searched by students and has the lowest percentage of very high quality videos.
+A more detailed analysis shows that this subtopic is highly searched by students and has the lowest percentage of very high-quality videos.
 Definitely our winner in this analysis.

 2. 'Aceleração da gravidade'

-This one has the third lowest score, but the second highest number of views.
-Since it is more searched by students, it will increase the change of our video to be viewed more often, even though there are more very high quality videos on this subtopic.
+This one has the third-lowest score, but the second-highest number of views.
+Since it is more searched by students, it will increase the chance of our video being viewed more often, even though there are more very high-quality videos on this subtopic.

 3. 'Centro de massa e equilíbrio'

-It has the second lowest score, but the third highest number of views among the three videos we chose to invest our efforts in video production.
-It is a hard topic and usually less searched by students, and I would invest time on it only after putting efforts on the ones above.
+It has the second-lowest score, but the third-highest number of views among the three videos we chose to invest our efforts in video production.
+It is a hard topic and usually less searched by students, and I would invest time in it only after putting effort into the ones above.

 # Summary

-When making Physics videos for youtube in portuguese, I suggest the following:
+When making Physics videos for youtube in Portuguese, I suggest the following:

-- Focus on videos where time duration stays on the interval of 8 to 20 minutes.
+- Focus on videos where the time duration stays in the interval of 8 to 20 minutes.

 Make videos covering the following subtopics in the following order: